Q1hub/qMINT-qUSD/README.md

 - Oracle: 30-minute TWAP via Qubic computors
 - Zero gas fees – 100% feeless & instant
 - can top-up – incase collateral gets low you can add more in to keep the position opened
 - Full on-chain, non-custodial, immutable smart contracts
+- Hard locked after ever new mint, top up or reinvest for 72hrs(You cannot unlock the deposit of qubic for atleast 72hrs)

 ## Simple Use Case – How It Works